 Ushuaia

-The following morning we sail into Argentine waters and dock in Ushuaia, the world’s southernmost city.
-Disembarkation is scheduled at 8 AM.
-You have almost a full day to explore Ushuaia which was founded in 1884 and was one of the original points of contact between the indigenous Yámana and European cultures.
-The city’s name derives from the Yámana word for ‘penetrating bay.’
-With around 65,000 inhabitants, Ushuaia is the second largest city in Tierra del Fuego (after Rio Grande) and is surrounded by the Southernmost Andes peaks.
-Among its highlights is the Prison at the End of the World, a former penitentiary that is now a maritime museum that features an Antarctic collection and memorial to those once incarcerated there.
-The city is also good for shopping (especially locally made chocolate) or hanging out in its many cafes.
+The following morning, we will sail into Argentine waters and dock in Ushuaia, the world’s southernmost city.
+Disembarkation is scheduled for 8 AM.
+You will have almost a full day to explore Ushuaia, founded in 1884 and one of the original points of contact between the indigenous Yámana and European cultures.
+The city’s name comes from the Yámana word for ‘penetrating bay.’
+With around 65,000 inhabitants, Ushuaia is the second-largest city in Tierra del Fuego (after Rio Grande) and is surrounded by the Southernmost Andes peaks.
+Highlights include the Prison at the End of the World, a former penitentiary now serving as a maritime museum with an Antarctic collection and a memorial to former inmates.
+The city is also great for shopping, especially for locally made chocolate, or relaxing in its many cafes.

 Passengers are required to reboard the vessel at 17:30 (5:30 PM).
-After a welcoming toast and introduction of captain and crew to new passengers joining the cruise, the ship departs for more adventures in Tierra del Fuego.
-During the night we traverse the Beagle Channel, cross back into Chilean territorial waters, and turn into the narrow Murray Channel between Navarino and Hoste islands.
+After a welcoming toast and introduction of the captain and crew to new passengers, the ship will depart for more adventures in Tierra del Fuego.
+During the night, we will traverse the Beagle Channel, cross back into Chilean territorial waters, and turn into the narrow Murray Channel between Navarino and Hoste islands.

 Day 6